okx/okexchain-docs/building-modules/ibc-module/ibc-overview.md

 ## **What is IBC?**

-&nbsp;&nbsp;&nbsp;&nbsp;IBC, short for Inter-Blockchain Communication, was developed by Tendermint, Interchain Foundation, Agoric Systems and others, represents a portion of the broader Cosmos network ecosystem.
+IBC, short for Inter-Blockchain Communication, was developed by Tendermint, Interchain Foundation, Agoric Systems and others, represents a portion of the broader Cosmos network ecosystem.
 The purpose of IBC is to help connect different blockchains all together with the simplest method possible.
 Currently speaking, some of the most popular blockchains-like Bitcoin or Ethereum-function on their own "islands", isolated from each other and the outside world.
 The IBC protocol comes in to solve this issue, acting as a social networking system for these blockchains, providing a means for them to communicate, exchange tokens and info with each other.

-&nbsp;&nbsp;&nbsp;&nbsp;IBC is somewhat similar to the TCP protocol.
+IBC is somewhat similar to the TCP protocol.
 Before the advent of TCP, the internet was a collection of individual computer networks, all lacking the means to effectively communicate with each other.
 But along with IP, TCP/IP was able to standardize the method of sending and routing data between separate computer networks, resulting in the seamless sharing of info on the modern internet we've all learned to enjoy.
 On that same note, IBC has done the same with the blockchain, hence why Cosmos is often referred to as "the internet of the blockchain".

-&nbsp;&nbsp;&nbsp;&nbsp;The following are some of the common solutions used in regards to cross-chaining:
+The following are some of the common solutions used in regards to cross-chaining:

 - Notary schemes: In essence, this is when two parties entrust a third party to validate and relay cross-chain data or interactions between the two parties.
 This method works well for supporting heterogeneous blockchains, but is considered a centralized method.
 - Hash locking: first used in Bitcoin's Lighting Network, hash locking is a combination of hash lock and time lock in order to protect inter-blockchain asset transactions.
 Time lock is a time restriction set on transactions, cancelling out expired transactions; however, this method can only support asset trading but not transfers.